Search

 Back to top

-Swimming pool products can also be oxidizers, and corrosive to tissue or metals.
-In all cases, read and understand the Safety Data Sheets (SDSs), all product information literature and product labels for procedures to follow for safe use and in case of spills or splashes.
+Swimming pool products can be oxidizers, and can be corrosive to tissue or metals.
+In all cases, read and understand the Safety Data Sheets (SDSs) and all product information literature and product labels for procedures to follow for safe use and in case of spills or splashes.

 Oxidizing products (such as calcium hypochlorite) have the ability to react chemically to oxidize combustible (burnable) materials.
-To be an "oxidizer", the product itself provides oxygen which combines chemically with another material in a way that increases the chance of a fire or explosion.
+To be an "oxidizer", the product itself provides oxygen which combines chemically with another material and increases the chance of a fire or explosion.
 This reaction may be spontaneous at either room temperature or may occur with slight heating.
 Thus, oxidizing products can be severe fire and explosion hazards.

 For more information about oxidizing hazardous products and how to work with them safely, please see the OSH Answers How to Work Safely with Hazardous Products using the “Flame over circle” Pictogram.